-Whisky fans force road closure in scrum for rare bottles
+Whisky fans force road closure for limited edition Macallan bottles

 -

-Whisky fans force road closure in scrum for rare bottles
+Whisky fans force road closure for limited edition Macallan bottles

-Police were forced to close a road after an influx of whisky collectors headed to a distillery desperate to get their hands on a limited edition bottle.
+Police were forced to close a road after hundreds of whisky collectors headed to a distillery desperate to get their hands on a limited edition bottle.

-AA traffic reports for the area around the Macallan Distillery in Craigellachie, Moray, said around 300 cars were in the area on Tuesday morning.
+The AA released busy traffic reports for the area around the Macallan Distillery in Moray, which said around 300 vehicles were in the area on Tuesday morning.

-Fans travelled from around the UK and were said to have camped overnight in some cases to try and snap up a bottle of the limited edition Macallan Genesis, on sale at 10am.
+Fans travelled from across the UK and some even camped overnight to try and snap up a bottle of the Macallan Genesis, priced at £495.

 Police closed a section of the B9102 as cars were parked on verges and began to block the road.

+Hundreds of customers gathered at the site early Tuesday morning, eager to buy the rare bottle of spirit.

+The Macallan distillery saw 18,000 visitors last year - the new distillery has only been open for two months

-Motorists tweeted their anger at the organisational problems, posting photos of the make-shift car park.
+Motorists tweeted their anger at the organisational problems, posting photos of the traffic that led to the distillery.

 The road re-opened shortly before 10am but whisky fans continued to voice their anger online.